 These tall boxes are perfect for bulky, lightweight items such as comforters, pillows, and blankets, as well as clothes that need to remain hanging.
 Call your mover to ask the width of the wardrobe boxes they'll be bringing.
 Then measure the clothes in your closets (including coat closets) to see how many extra wardrobe boxes you will need.
 You can also use them for closet storage boxes, shoe boxes, and other bulky items such as fabric bolts, large baskets, or gift wrap tubes.

-Don't make the boxes too heavy to lift.
-One mover told the story of someone who put a bowling ball in a wardrobe box.
-When the box was lifted off the truck, the bottom gave way, sending the bowling ball on a wild ride down the ramp, across the street to the gutter, then down a hill where it finally came to rest in a roadside ditch.
+Don't make the boxes too heavy to lift...like the couple who put a bowling ball in a wardrobe box.
+When the box was lifted off the truck, the bottom gave way, sending the bowling ball on a wild ride down the ramp, across the street to the gutter, and down a hill.

 Strategize Wardrobe Box Use